Mowg (composer): Beginning in New York

+First album

 In 2004, Mowg released his first bass-only album, titled "Desire," making him the first Korean to release a bass performance album.
 The album "Desire" consists of two CDs, with all 16 songs being his original works except for two covers: Antonio Carlos Jobim's "How Insensitive" and Jeff Beck's "Cause We've Ended as Lovers."
 He was praised for his excellent composition skills.
 He also expanded his musical horizons by performing on stage with Kim Deok-su's Samulnori band and modern dancer Ahn Eun-mi.
 He won the Best Performance Award at the 2nd Korean Music Awards.

+Career as film composer

 Mowg began working in the film industry in 2006 with the anthology film Doomsday Book, which was released in 2011.
 This three-part anthology was directed by Kim Jee-woon and Yim Pil-sung.
 Lee received the opportunity from his friend, director Yim Pil-sung, whom he met in Los Angeles in the mid-1990s when Yim was an aspiring director.
 They connected over their shared passion for film and became friends.
 Upon returning to Korea, Lee was introduced to several directors by Yim Pil-sung, including director Kim Jee-woon, Bong Joon-ho and Park Chan-wook.

 In 2007, Mowg worked with Woody Pak and IAMISEE on the film score for Benson Lee's documentary Planet B-Boy.